i13e/timeshift-autosnap-patched/README.md

 # timeshift-autosnap-patched
-Timeshift auto-snapshot script which runs before package upgrade using Pacman hook. **Patched to work correctly with yay and paru, taking only one snapshot during an update.
+Timeshift auto-snapshot script which runs before package upgrade using Pacman hook. **Patched to take only one snapshot during an update when using an AUR helper.
 Run `autosnap-wrapper` to perform an update with the patch.**

+### Supported AUR Helpers
+*  Paru
+*  Yay

 ### Features
 *  Creates Timeshift snapshots with unique comment.